kevL/nwn2_ai_2da_editor/ReadMe.txt

 FeatSpells that are defined on the subsequent pages.

 Note that, unlike HenchSpells, the HenchRacial and HenchClasses 2das do not contain label-information.
-The editor can get de facto labels out of RacialSubtypes.2da and Classes.2da respectively, however; in the Options menu choose either or both "path RacialSubtypes.2da" and "path Classes.2da" and point the dialog that appears to the appropriate 2da.
+The editor can get de jure labels out of RacialSubtypes.2da and Classes.2da respectively, however; in the Options menu choose either or both "path RacialSubtypes.2da" and "path Classes.2da" and point the dialog that appears to the appropriate 2da.
 The node-tree on the left of the editor should fill-in with corresponding labels for loaded (Sub)Races/Classes.

-If a check appears beside the "path" menuitem, it means that label-data of that type is currently loaded.
-Simply uncheck the item to clear the labels (if they're incorrect or whatever).
+If a check appears beside a "path" menuitem, it means that label-data of that type is currently loaded.
+Simply uncheck the item to clear the labels (if you pathed to the wrong 2da or whatever).
 The check beside the item should disappear allowing new label-data to be loaded if you wish.

-That is not a robust mechanism but is merely a convenience.
-It assumes that, for example, the rows in Classes.2da match the rows in HenchClasses.2da - and while I don't believe that it's necessary to maintain such a correspondence, it's strongly recommended that you maintain this correspondence between the 2da-files for the sake of sanity if nothing else.
+That is not a robust mechanism -- it's your responsibility, not mine or this application's -- but it is a binding requirement for the AI to work correctly.
+The row IDs of Spells.2da need to be kept in sync with the rows of HenchSpells.2da, and the row IDs of RacialSubtypes.2da and Classes.2da need to be kept in sync with HenchRacial.2da and HenchClasses.2da respectively.

 By the way, under Options you'll also see "path Spells.2da" and "path Feat.2da".
 If you point their dialogs to Spells.2da and Feat.2da respectively, labels for